sbe08/ha-artnet-led/README.md

 ### channel_setup

-A string to customize the channel layout of your light.
+A string or list to customize the channel layout of your light.
+If a list is provided, fixed numeric values may be included.

 #### Definition